IGVF-DACC/igvfd/docs/staging_deploy.md

 $ git push origin tags/vX.Y.Z
 ```

+10. Monitor batch-upgrade errors and messages in slack channel #aws-igvf-staging

+proceed ONLY if there are no batch-upgrade errors, and if there are no errors (Like dead letter queue) in the slack channel

+11. approve release on AWS or reject it in case there were problems

-10. On Github `Make a Release` from the tag, pasting the proper commits in the details.
+12. On Github `Make a Release` from the tag, pasting the proper commits in the details.